 What are the most common carrier oils?

-Many different oils are commonly used, including olive, hemp seed, avocado, grape seed, and palm oils.
-Another common carrier oil is MCT, or fractionated coconut or palm oil.
+Many different oils are commonly used, including MCT (fractionated coconut oil), hemp seed, avocado, olive, grape seed, and palm oils.
 Some add a trace of noticeable flavor, like olive or avocado oil, while others have almost no flavor at all.
 There are some products on the market that use other oils, like cold-pressed orange oil, to add flavor.
 Some have health advantages of their own to add to the potency of CBD.
 Which one is best for you may just come down to what you need or like.

 Each kind of carrier oil has a different chemical bonding process between the CBD and the fat molecules.
 As a result, the bonding process with each oil will have somewhat different effects, and make some oils better suited to topical treatments than to tinctures.